Digital Media Skills for Inclusion

 We would like to carry out this project to empower youth workers and youth activists to become conscious media and news consumers, to apply their critical thinking skills and to contribute to more inclusive and tolerant societies through non-formal education methods like debates, role play games, open discussions, working in small groups, etc.

-The project is supported by the Tempus Public Foundation.
-As a coordinator, we are going to delegate an organiser and co-facilitator and 3 participants to the project.
+We are going to delegate an organiser, a co-facilitator and 2 participants to the project.

 Participating countries: Hungary, Turkey, Czech Republic, Portugal, Georgia, Moldova, Republic of Kosovo and Montenegro.

 If you are interested to participate our projects, join our Facebook group!